 4 Watch Outs When Conducting a Survey

 “There are errors everywhere,” my market research professor claimed on the first day of class.
 He continued and said, “as a market researcher, your job is to reduce the errors as much as possible.”
 As someone who has worked in the industry for fifteen years, I believe that this lesson is still extremely important.
+In other words, when conducting a survey, there are certain things to watch out for.

 If research errors are not found, the results will lead to inaccuracies.
 Ultimately, the insights garnered from the study may lead a brand to the wrong conclusions.